jadecobra/python_tdd_exercises/NONE.md

 ## Is None a string?

 let us add a test for `strings`.
-A string is any characters that are enclosed by single, double or triple quotes
+A string is any characters that are enclosed by single, double or triple quotes e.g. `'single quotes'`, `"double quotes"`, `'''triple single quotes'''`, `"""triple double quotes"""`

 ### <span style="color:red">**RED**</span>: make it fail

-we add a new failing test to `test_data_structures.py`
+we add a new failing test to `test_data_structures.py` to compare `None` with a `string`

 ```python
     def test_is_none_a_string(self):